 Because it protects your assets from corporate liabilities or legal action, a limited liability company (LLC) is a desirable alternative for business structures.
 However, the protection ends there.

 Too often, business owners mistakenly believe that an LLC protects their business assets.
-And discovering the facts after the fact can be a costly lesson.
-Some reasons you should consider business insurance are:
+And discovering this after the fact can be a costly lesson.
+Some reasons why you should consider business insurance are:

 It’s vital to protect company assets

 Setting up an LLC generally keeps your assets from getting co-mingled with the company’s liabilities.
 As a result, even if your business is sued, you usually won’t lose your home.